mmamedov/page-cache/README.md

 //rest of your PHP page code, everything below will be cached
 ```
+PageCache also has "Dry Run mode" option, is is turned off by default.
+Dry Run mode enables all functionality except that users won't be getting the cached content, they will be getting live content.
+No cache headers and no cached content will be send, if Dry Run mode is enabled.
+But cache will be stored in its as if it would run with Dry mode disabled.
+This mode lets PageCache dry run, useful if you want to test, debug or to see how your cache content populates.

 For more examples see code inside [PageCache examples](examples/) directory.